 1. By looking at the morphology, or shape, of the valley, geologists can tell how the valley was formed.
-Does this valley system has a dendritic pattern (like the veins in a leaf) or an anastomosing pattern (like an intertwined rope)?
+Does this valley system have a dendritic pattern (like the veins in a leaf) or an anastomosing pattern (like an intertwined rope)?
 (2 points)

-Overlay a transparency film onto the close-up image and tape or paperclip the photo and transparency together so that the transparency does not shift.
+2. Overlay a transparency film onto the close-up image and tape or paperclip the photo and transparency together so that the transparency does not shift.
 Trace the valley pattern onto the transparency (be sure to attach your transparency to your lab).
 Does the shape of this valley point to slow formation over time or to fast formation from a localized water source?
 Why do you say this?
-(3 points) 2.
-Now look at the second, wider view image of this valley system.
-Can you find Warrego Valles in this image?
-In this area there are two terrain types, heavily-cratered uplands and smooth plains.
-Study the wide view so that you can follow the boundary between the two terrain types and can identify this boundary in the close-up photo.
-Trace the boundary between the uplands and plains on your close-up overlay (the transparency sheet) and label the UPLANDS and the PLAINS.
+(3 points) 3.
+Now, trace the boundary between the uplands and plains on your close-up overlay (the transparency sheet) and label the UPLANDS and the PLAINS.
 (Again, be sure to attach your transparency.)
 Is Warrego located in the uplands or on the plains?
 (5 points)

-Which terrain is older?
+4. Which terrain is older?
 Recall that we can use crater counting to help determine the age of a surface, so let's do some crater counting.
 Attach a transparency sheet to the wideview image.
-Pick out two square regions on the wide view image, each $3 \text{ cm} \times 3 \text{ cm}$.
+Pick out two square regions on the wide view image, each 3 cm × 3 cm.
 One region should cover the smooth plains and the other should cover the cratered region.
 Draw these two squares on the transparency sheet.
 Count all the impact craters greater than 1 millimeter in diameter within each of the two squares you have outlined.
 Write these numbers below, with identification.
 Which region is older?
 What does this exercise tell you about approximately (or relatively) when Warrego formed?
 (5 points)

-3. To figure out how much water was required to form this valley, we first need to estimate its volume.
-The volume of a rectangular solid (like a shoebox) is equal to $\ell \times w \times h$, where l is the length of the box, h is the height of the box, and w is the width.
+5. To figure out how much water was required to form this valley, we first need to estimate its volume.
+The volume of a rectangular solid (like a shoebox) is equal to $\ell \times w \times h$ , where $\ell$ is the length of the box, h is the height of the box, and w is the width.
 We will approximate the shape of the valley as one long shoebox and focus only on the main valley system.
 Use the close-up image for this purpose.

 First, we need to add up the total length of all the branches of the valley.
 Measure the length, in millimeters, of each branch and the main trunk.
 Be careful not to count the same length twice.
 Sometimes it is hard to tell where each branch ends.
 You need to use your own judgment and be consistent in the way you measure each branch.
 Now add up all your measurements and convert the sum to kilometers.
 In this image 1 mm = 2 km.
-What is the total length l of the valley system in kilometers?
+What is the total length $\ell$ of the valley system in kilometers?
 Show your work.
 (5 points)